“Her drafting is fantastic and she turns papers around very quickly.”

 - Katherine has advised on students’ rights and obligations in relation to student finance, and recently advised in respect of a potential judicial review of a decision by Student Finance England to terminate a student’s eligibility for student finance.

-- She has also regularly advises on complaints to the Office of the Independent Adjudicator, as well as civil claims against universities for breach of contract, educational negligence, as well as discrimination claims under the Equality Act 2010.
+- She has also regularly advises on complaints to the Office of the Independent Adjudicator, as well as civil claims against universities for breach of contract and educational negligence.

 Special Educational Needs